top of page

 The First Raft on the Ottawa, CW Jefferys 1945

-So even though the fanciful painting, at right, shows Philemon on a heavily manned raft, wearing a gentleman's hat and attired in his sunday-go-to-meeting duds, the scene was actually quite different.
-There were no oarsmen wearing the habitant toque and sash and one of the faces of the first raftsmen was most certainly black.
+So even though the fanciful Jefferys painting shows Philemon on a heavily manned raft, wearing a gentleman's hat and attired in his Sunday-go-to-meeting duds, the scene was actually quite different.
+There were no oarsmen wearing the habitant toque and sash and it is most certain that one of the faces of the first raftsmen was black.

-It would be a while before the rafts would be manned by anyone other than Philemon's family and his trusted associates from Massachusetts, but eventually, many others would become raftsmen; some Canadiens from Montreal, and the Irishmen who were looking for work after the Rideau Canal was completed.
-Some of those Irishmen would later be known as Bytown's famous Shiners (from the French word chêneurs, meaning hewers of oak), who probably did more to tarnish Bytown's early reputation than any other group of citizens.
-(More about the Shiners in a future post)
+It would be a while before the rafts would be manned by anyone other than Philemon's family and his trusted associates from Massachusetts, but eventually, many others would become raftsmen; some were Canadiens from Montreal, and some were Irishmen, some who were looking for work after the Rideau Canal was completed.
+A small few of those Irishmen would later be known as Bytown's famous Shiners (from the French word chêneurs, meaning hewers of oak), who probably did more to tarnish Bytown's early reputation than any other group of citizens.
+(For more about the Shiners click here, and here).
+Many Irish citizens were unjustly tarnished by this Shiners era.

 The rafts that were sent down the river brought money and workers into Wright's Town and Bytown, and the new settlers who came to participate in the "timber rush" ushered in Canada's Industrial Era.
 That new industry is what transformed a wilderness into the Capital of the country.